Harpragaas/Face-Detection-on-Streamlit/README.md

 This is a simple face detection app used on streamlit.
 The app uses Haar Cascade Classifier.
-It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images which is then used to detect objects in other images
+It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images which is then used to detect objects in other images.